fac19/work-in-progress/README.md

 ## Scripts

-You can set up everything you need in your terminal.
+You can set everything up using CLI from the project root.

 `npm run i-all` => installs everything you need